 The last time police cars had changed in colour was in 1986, when, after long debate and research, the Police Services Board decided to switch from yellow to white.
 The goal was to increase the visibility of the police in the community and research, at the time, had shown that white cars were more visible.

 This time, the decision to change the police colours was made on the whim without public consultation or consideration of the design.
-The selection of the design is more than just picking colours; the decision impacts how the police presents itself to the community and the functionality of the vehicle.
+The selection of the design is more than just picking colours; the decision impacts how the police present themselves to the community and the functionality of the vehicle.

 The colours are just one part of the police brand, but it affects how the community perceives and reacts to the presence of the police.
 The police chief may have wanted to make the vehicles feel more “modern” or “sleek”, but the selected colour scheme can also be interpreted as authoritative, which are not positive attributes.
 The previous colour scheme of white with red and blue strips sent a very different message.
 White is typically associated with innocence, cleanliness, freshness, blue is associated with trust or loyalty, and red is energy or danger.
 All are values that are expected from the police.
 More consideration should have been given to how the police want to be perceived by the community.

 Next, colour selection has a critical role in the performance of the vehicle, and the decision will be influenced by the requirements set by the police.
 If the goal is to increase the visibility of police then there is a great deal of research that has found ways to maximize visibility.
 First, use of fluorescent green or orange is highly visible in night and daytime conditions, regardless of the season.
 Next, the use of the Battenburg marking on the side of vehicles increases vehicle visibility.
 Both examples are used by emergency vehicles throughout Europe, as shown in Figure 2.
 The British police car may not be visually appealing, but it serves its’ purpose.